 Whole chicken on a cutting board

-Before you get started, suit yourself up for battle!
-Make sure you have a SHARP kitchen knife.
-A boning knife works best.
+Before getting started, suit yourself up for battle!
+Ensure you have a SHARP kitchen knife — a boning knife or chef’s knife work best.
 Also, grab a pair of kitchen shears.
 To get your work station ready, set the bird on top of a sturdy, large wooden cutting board.
+Your end result will be eight separate pieces: two wings, thighs, breasts, drumsticks, and the coveted backbone.

-1. Start by removing the legs.
-Find the space where the thigh connects with the breast and cut through the skin and flesh until you can see the bone.
+• Remove the legs: Find the space where the thigh connects with the breast and cut through the skin and flesh until you see the bone.
 Bend the thigh until it pops out of its socket.
-Look for the fat line (it will mark where the joint is!) and cut through it using a sharp knife.
+Look for the fat line (it will mark where the joint is) and cut through it with the sharp knife.

-2. To separate the drumstick from the thigh, cut along the fat line that joins them.
+• Separate the drumstick: Separate the drumstick from the thigh by cutting along the fat line that joins them.

-3. To remove the wings, use your finger to get a feeling of where the joint is.
-Cut through it with your knife.
+• Remove the wings: To remove the wings, use your finger to get a feeling of where the joint is.
+Slice through it with your knife.

-4. To separate the backbone from the breast, turn the chicken on its side and look for a thick fat line.
-Cut through it using kitchen scissors.
+• Cut the backbone: To separate the backbone/spine from the breast, turn the chicken on its side and look for a thick white fat line.
+Cut through it with kitchen scissors.

-5. When removing the breast, make a small cut in between them.
-Turn the breast over, and applying pressure with your hands, break the bone.
-At this point, it should be easy to cut it into two pieces.
+• Separate the breasts: When removing the chicken breasts, make a small cut in between them.
+Turn the breast over (the breast should be facing up) , and applying pressure with your hands, break the bone.
+At this point, it should be easy to cut the breast halves apart.

-Now that you have the chicken pieces, here are some great recipes you can make with it.
+Now that you have the chicken pieces, here are a couple great recipes to use for each of those cuts of meat.

 About Author